michaelgrosner/tribeca/README.md

 ### Web UI

 Once `K` is up and running, visit HTTPS port `3000` (or your configured port number) to access the UI (i.e. [https://localhost:3000](https://localhost:3000)).
 There are inputs for quoting parameters, grids to display market orders, market trades, your trades, your order history, your positions, and a big button with the currency pair you are trading.
 When you're ready, click that button green to begin sending out quotes.
-The UI uses a healthy mixture of socket.io and angularjs observed with reactivexjs.
+The UI uses angularjs hydrated with websockets observed with reactivexjs.

 If you want to generate your own certificate see [SSL for internal usage](http://www.akadia.com/services/ssh_test_certificate.html).